VulcanJS/Vulcan/packages/nova-forms/README.md

 - `successCallback`: a function to call on success.
 - `methodName`: the name of the method to submit the form to.
 - `labelFunction`: a function that will be called on each field's name to get the label (for example, an internationalization function).
+- `prefilledProps`: properties to use to prefill the document that will be created.

 ### `EditDocument`